 Flash storage is a solid-state technology that relies on electronic signal transmission for writing and reading data.
 Therefore, USB flash drive can achieve very fast response times (microsecond latency), compared to hard drives with moving components.

 A YouTuber has compared reading and writing speed and the Skyrim loading time among USB 3.0 flash drive, HDD, and SSD and got surprising results.
+We can make the following conclusions:

 - USB flash drive outperforms the hard drive in non-sequential reading speed which is what you may be most interested in with gaming.